Did you know that in the past 5 years, 226 participants from 35 countries have taken this course with IATA?

 - Understand the role of distribution and e-commerce in an airline's organization, structure and processes

-- Discuss current day distribution models, the IATA New Distribution Capability (NDC) initiative as well as other IATA Simplifying the Business (StB) programs
+- Discuss current day distribution models, the IATA New Distribution Capability (NDC) initiative

 - Identify the best airline distribution strategies on an operational and management level